reimagined/hacker-news-resolve/README.md

 * Implement the `RouteWithSubRoutes` component to provide routes.

 Use a Redux store for data storing.
-In the [client/store/index.js](./client/store/index.js), add the [devtools](https://github.com/zalmoxisus/redux-devtools-extension) and [resolve-redux](https://github.com/reimagined/resolve/tree/master/packages/resolve-redux#-utils) middlewares, and implement the logout middleware.
+In the [client/store/index.js](./client/store/index.js) file, add the [devtools](https://github.com/zalmoxisus/redux-devtools-extension) and [resolve-redux](https://github.com/reimagined/resolve/tree/master/packages/resolve-redux#-utils) middlewares, and implement the logout middleware.

 Prepare the `App` component by adding router providers.